tetra-code/cse_y2_notes/Q1/BDP/week4.md

 ![Image](../../images/log_replication.PNG)

 Assum from above that the leader appends commit at index 9 and then crash without replicate.
 In that case only middle node can be leader since it has the hightest index out of the other candidates.

-## Distrubted database
-For sync, if another operation in the queue, need to wait until the current one is done for ALL the followers.
-For asyn if leader goes down, no way of knowing which nodes successed and which ones failed.
-In addition all nodes not guaranteed to have same consistent state since each process and finish time can be different and can have different states at a given point.

-Hybrid async and sync: